 Agatha Mary Clarissa Christie doesn’t need any introduction.
 I grew up reading the detective novels of the British writer, who authored 66 detective novels and 14 short story collections, particularly those revolving around fictional detectives Hercule Poirot and Miss Marple.
 According to UNESCO’s Index Translationum, she remains the most-translated individual author.

 I did not know that the ‘Queen of Crime Literature’ ever stayed in Baghdad.
-I read her novels based on Iraq but it never hit me that she would have lived in Iraq.
-I immediately googled and found that she did live in Iraq and in fact, she met her second husband in Iraq.
+I read her novels based on Iraq, but it never hit me that she would have lived in Iraq.
 After a devastating divorce, she took a trip to Baghdad in 1928 and lost her heart — to the ancient sites of Iraq and archaeologist Max Mallowan.